fhirschmann/sleeptimer/README.md

     CONFIGURATION
            Command Configuration
            First, halttimer needs to be able to shut the system down.

+           On modern systems using systemd and polkit, this is possible by default using 'systemctl poweroff' and there is nothing more to configure.

-This can be done  in  many different ways, but by default, halttimer executes 'sudo halt'.
-Therefore, the following line must be present in your /etc/sudo‐ ers and can be added using visudo(8).
+           On  older  systems,  this  can  be  done in many different ways, but by default, halttimer executes 'sudo halt'.
+Therefore, the following  line must be present in your /etc/sudoers and can be added using visudo(8).

            YOU ALL=(ALL) NOPASSWD: /sbin/halt